-The Master of Science degree program provides the basic graduate preparation required for the first professional degree.
+The Department of Information Science offers an ALA-accredited Master of Science degree with majors in Library Science or Information Science.
+This degree provides the basic graduate preparation required for the first professional degree.

 The degree is offered in